Why Did My Site's Google Ranking Drop?

 - Hidden Text: Hidden text is an old trick that can remain undetected by the

-search engines for a long time, but is usually discovered at some point.
+search engines for a while, but is always discovered at some point.
 Don't

 hide text by making it the same color as the page background.
 Google sniffs that